joshball/locate32/README.txt

 ********************************************************************

 This file is intended to be a guide for downloading sources from SVN repository and compiling them.
-Instructions given this guide is dedicated for MS Visual Studio 2005 (and Visual Studio 2008 with minor quite obvious changes).
+Instructions given this guide is dedicated for MS Visual Studio 2008 (Visual Studio 2005, see note below).
 This is due to the fact that I haven't tried other compilers yet.
 If you have managed to compile the sources using some other compiler, please contact the author (janne.huttunen@locate32.net) and share your experiences with us.
-´

 You can also contact the author if you have comments or problems, or if something did went like described in this file.
 All comments are also very welcome.
 If you wish, you can also modify this document directly to add better description or just for spell checking.